If you hate these pesky bugs trying to enter your home or garden, try one of these How to Get Rid of Flies hacks in this detailed article.

-Flies can be a cause of nuisance, both indoors and outdoors.
-Especially, house flies, because they are the most commonly found flies, but there are others as well.
-No matter which type of fly infestation you are dealing with, get rid of it without using chemicals with our 26 selected natural How to get rid of Flies methods in this article!
+Flies can be a cause of nuisance, both indoors and outdoors in summers and when the weather is hot and humid.
+Especially house flies, because they are the most commonly found flies, but there are others as well.
+No matter which type of fly infestation you are dealing with, these 34 Ways to get rid of Flies will help you.

 1. Remove Sources

 Open food sources, dirty dishes, open trash cans, compost bins, and any other dead and decaying organic matter in the yard are all food sources for flies.
 Eliminate any such source that attracts them.

 Thoroughly cleaning up the house and backyard regularly will also keep the surroundings hygienic and flies away at the same time.